mozilla/pkipolicy/rootstore/policy.md

 1.  name of the company being audited;
 2.  name and address of the organization performing the audit;
-3.  name of the lead auditor and qualifications of the team performing the audit, as required by section 3.2;
+3.  name of the lead auditor and [qualifications of the team][Auditor-Qualifications] performing the audit, as required by section 3.2;
 4. Distinguished Name and SHA256 fingerprint of each root and intermediate certificate that was in scope;
 5.  audit criteria (with version number) that were used to audit each of